 direction, occulting twice every 12 s.
 12 m (39 ft) round masonry tower mounted on a circular concrete base.
 Lantern removed.
 Tower painted white, lantern

 and gallery red.
-Guyomard and Carceller have Véronique Nolet's photo showing the original appearance of the lighthouse, and photos
+Murray Crawford's photo is at the top of this page, Guyomard and Carceller have Véronique Nolet's photo showing the original appearance of the lighthouse, and photos

 are available showing the lighthouse outside the harbor, with the Îles